Spain (Kingdom of Spain)

 Timezones: UTC, UTC+01:00

 Lanzarote – the island of volcanoes is declared as Biosphere Reserve, which means has a strong historic link between man and nature.
 Lanzarote is one of the Canary Islands with a very unique landscape and topography.
-The island is mostly covered by volcano cones which spread between black lava fields and small mountains with stunning surfer beaches.
-There are many spectacular places in Lanzarote with some lunar landscapes.
+The island is mostly covered by volcano cones which spread between black lava fields and stunning surfing beaches.
+There are many spectacular volcano hikes in Lanzarote with some lunar landscapes.
 The island is much less popular than other Canary Islands like: Tenerife, Fuerteventura or even Gran Canaria, while I think the island is magnificent and it’s my favourite one!
 With so many incredible places Lazarote seems to be way more interesting than the nearby islands.

 Apart from my volcano hiking fascination, the reason I was going to Lanzarote were private intensive Spanish lessons course.
-I was meant to go there for a week or two and combine it with hiking adventures.
+I was meant to go there for two weeks and combine it with hiking adventures.
 I found a local highly recommended school that was available for a short Spanish language courses.
-The school was in a small, cosy town Tinaho located in middle-west of the island.
-A day before my flight I received a text message saying my Spanish lessons have been cancelled as the tutor has to fly to the mainland for funeral.
-Gosh.. that is a late call but what could I do at that stage!
+The school was in a small, cosy town – Tinaho located in middle-west of the island.
+A day before my flight I received a text message saying my Spanish lessons have been cancelled as the tutor has to fly to the mainland for a funeral.
+Gosh.. that is a late call but I understand the circumstances!
 I flew to Lanzarote to figured out a new plan for my trip.
-And I was about to discover how unique the island is, and get inspired for life with the beauty of lava fields and fire-mountains!
+And I was about to discover how unique Tinaho and the island are, and get inspired for life with the beauty of lava fields and fire-mountains!

 I rented a car for the whole stay to explore every corner of the island.
-I hiked almost all volcanoes, which are quite challenginf.
-Massively attractive for hiking lovers!
+I hiked almost all volcanoes, which are quite challenging but will be massively attractive for hiking lovers!
+Check the most magnificent volcano hikes in Lanzarote.

 Lanzarote - the windiest Canary Island!